Left bundle branch block (LBBB): ECG criteria and clinical implications

 Clinical implications of left bundle branch block (LBBB)

 Left bundle branch block is always pathological.
 It affects left ventricular contractility and pumping function.
 Consequently, left bundle branch block confers adverse cardiovascular outcomes.
-Left bundle branch blcok is associated with hypertension, ventricular hypertrophy, valvular heart disease, myocarditis, ischemic heart disease, heart failure and cardiomyopathies.
+Left bundle branch block is associated with hypertension, ventricular hypertrophy, valvular heart disease, myocarditis, ischemic heart disease, heart failure and cardiomyopathies.
 The Framingham Heart Study showed that acquired left bundle branch block was associated with seven times as great a risk of heart failure, two times as great a risk of coronary artery disease and significantly higher risk of developing right ventricular hypertrophy.
 Left bundle branch block is rare in young individuals and appears to affect their prognosis little.

 Diagnosis of acute ischemia and infarction in the setting of left bundle branch block (LBBB)